kraanzu/dooit/site/docs/configuration/layout.md

 :::info :grey_exclamation: NOTE
-Description will take up all the space left after rendering all other columns
+`Description` column will take up all the space left after rendering all other columns
 :::